Sen. Maria Cantwell faces 28 primary challengers, including Republican Susan Hutchison

 Dave Bryant, also a Republican, is a former Navy commander and Boeing employee who emphasizes reduced government spending in order to pay down the national debt.

-Independent candidate Jennifer Gigi Ferguson has worked as a chemical dependency counselor and is calling for single-payer health care.
+Independent candidate Jennifer Gigi Ferguson has worked as a chemical-dependency counselor and is calling for single-payer health care.

-Also making another run are perennial fringe candidates, including “Goodspaceguy,” a loser of 18 previous elections, who favors free markets and construction of orbital space colonies.
+Also making another run are perennial fringe candidates, including “Goodspaceguy,” a loser of 18 previous elections who favors free markets and construction of orbital space colonies.

 Democrat George Kalberer, meanwhile, is promoting an aggressive foreign policy in his voters pamphlet statement, calling for the launch of 30,000 Tomahawk missiles at North Korea — and a similar strike on China “with the goal of no loss of American life.”